ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 checked at install time, load (or run) time, or both, and this checking is done by the TEE independent of whether TEEP is used or some other update mechanism.
-See section 5 of {{RFC9397}} for further discussion.
+See Section 5 of {{RFC9397}} for further discussion.

-The Update Message has a SUIT_Envelope containing SUIT manifests.
+The Update message has a SUIT_Envelope containing SUIT manifests.
 Following are some example scenarios using SUIT manifests in the Update Message.

 ### Scenario 1: Having one SUIT Manifest pointing to a URI of a Trusted Component Binary {#directtam}

 In this scenario, a SUIT Manifest has a URI pointing to a Trusted Component Binary.

 A Trusted Component Developer creates a new Trusted Component Binary and hosts it at a Trusted Component Developer's URI.
-Then the Trusted Component Developer generates an associated SUIT manifest with the filename "tc-uuid" that contains the URI.
+Then, the Trusted Component Developer generates an associated SUIT manifest with the filename "tc-uuid" that contains the URI.
 The filename "tc-uuid" is used in Scenario 3 later.

 The TAM receives the latest SUIT manifest from the Trusted Component Developer, and the URI it contains cannot be changed by the TAM since the SUIT manifest is signed by the Trusted Component Developer.

+{{fig-tc}} shows the exchange graphically.

 Pros:

  - The Trusted Component Developer can ensure that the intact Trusted Component Binary is downloaded by devices
  - The TAM does not have to send large Update messages containing the Trusted Component Binary

 Cons:

  - The Trusted Component Developer must host the Trusted Component Binary server
  - The device must fetch the Trusted Component Binary in another connection after receiving an Update message
  - A device's IP address and therefore location may be revealed to the Trusted Component Binary server

 ~~~~
     +------------+           +-------------+